Malla-yuddha: Training

 Many wrestlers live at their training hall but this is not always required.
 Traditionally revered as extensions of Hanuman, all wrestlers are required to abstain from sex, smoking and drinking so the body remains pure and the wrestlers are able to focus on cultivating themselves physically, mentally and spiritually.
 This purity is also said to help achieve the highest level of martial and sporting perfection.
 A wrestler's only belongings are a blanket, a kowpeenam (loincloth) and some clothes.
 In this regard, they are often compared to Hindu-Buddhist holy men.

 Boys typically start training at the age of ten to twelve.
 To avoid stunting their growth, young trainees are first taught kundakavartana, callisthenics and exercises to develop their overall strength and endurance without equipment.
-Exercises that employ the wrestler's own bodyweight include the sun salutation (Surya Namaskara), shirshasana, Hindu squat (bethak) and the Hindu press-up (danda), which are also found in hatha yoga.
+Exercises that employ the wrestler's own bodyweight include the sun salutation (Surya Namaskara), shirshasana, Hindu squat (bethak) and the Hindu push-up (danda), which are also found in hatha yoga.
 After acquiring the necessary power and stamina, students may begin khambhasrama, referring to exercises that use the mallakhamba or wrestler's pillar.
 There are a number of pillars, although the most common is a free-standing upright pole, some eight to ten inches in diameter, planted into the ground.
 Wrestlers mount, dismount and utilize this pole for various complex callisthenics designed to develop their grip, stamina, and strength in the arms, legs and upper-body.
 In a later variation, the pole was replaced with a hanging rope.
 Rope mallakhamba is today most commonly practiced by children as a spectator sport in itself rather than its traditional role as a form of training for wrestling.